Artificial Pageviews

 Dynamic URLs - Single Page Applications and History Change

-In the event of the URL structure being changed on each view change, we can keep track of this by simply firing the Main Tag again: the tag will automatically detect that it was previously put in place on the site and fire a new pageview instead.
+In the event of the URL structure being changed on each view change, we can keep track of this by firing the Main Tag again: the tag will automatically detect that it was previously put in place on the site and fire a new pageview instead.

 1. Open your container and go to the templates section